MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 One of the following:

-- Microsoft SQL Server 2016 RTM Standard or Enterprise Editions

-- Microsoft SQL Server 2017 RTM Standard or Enterprise Editions for Windows
+- A Standard or Enterprise Edition of SQL Server for Windows that supports database compatibility level 130.
+This includes SQL Server 2016, SQL Server 2017, SQL Server 2019, and any future version of SQL Server for Windows that supports database compatibility level 130.
+For more information about database compatibility levels, see [Compatibility Certification](/sql/database-engine/install-windows/compatibility-certification) and [ALTER DATABASE (Transact-SQL) Compatibility Level](/sql/t-sql/statements/alter-database-transact-sql-compatibility-level).

-- Microsoft Azure SQL Managed Instance (MI) - For more information, see [Deploy Azure SQL Managed Instance with SharePoint Servers 2016 and 2019](../administration/deploy-azure-sql-managed-instance-with-sharepoint-servers-2016-2019.md).
+- Microsoft Azure SQL Managed Instance (MI).
+This is only supported if your SharePoint Server farm is hosted in Microsoft Azure.
+For more information, see [Deploy Azure SQL Managed Instance with SharePoint Servers 2016 and 2019](../administration/deploy-azure-sql-managed-instance-with-sharepoint-servers-2016-2019.md).

 > [!NOTE]
 > SQL Server products and all future public updates are supported through the SQL Server product lifecycle.

 > [!NOTE]
 > SQL Server Express is not supported.
-Azure SQL Database (the DBaaS service) is also not supported for any SharePoint databases
+Azure SQL Database (the non-Managed Instance DBaaS service) is also not supported for any SharePoint databases.

 One of the following server operating systems: